ABOUT

 Part of the site of the Battle of Turnham Green (1642).
 Picture from November 2020

 CIVILIANS LIVING IN WAR ZONES quickly learn that certain places can be safe one week; deadly dangerous the next.
-Such lessons soon fade as generations pass, and those who come after–living in peacetime–are blessed not to have to remember how it was to live in fearing daily for their lives.
+Such lessons soon fade as generations pass, and those who come after–living in peacetime–are blessed not to have to remember how it was to live fearing daily for their lives.

 On this equivalent weekend in 1642, two military confrontations–the Battles of Brentford and Turnham Green–terrorized the local population, and made the country realize that Civil War would not be a matter decided easily or quickly.

 The Battle of Brentford set the Royalist army against the parliamentary forces defending the western approaches to the capital.
-The previous month, at the Battle of Edgehill in Warwickshire–‘an intense but indecisive encounter’ in which in the words of the historian Blair Worden. ‘both sides met the shock of war’–England’s intense political division had turned to armed conflict.
+The previous month, at the Battle of Edgehill in Warwickshire–‘an intense but indecisive encounter’ in which, in the words of the historian Blair Worden, ‘both sides met the shock of war’–England’s intense political division had turned to armed conflict.

 Brentford, 2018.
 A scene near the site of the battle of 1642.